What Is Cyberstalking and How Can You Protect Yourself From It?

 With DoNotPay you can have your personal virtual assistant to help you with mundane tasks.
 DoNotPay offers an array of services that you can use.
-Log on in a web browser or download the app on your iOS device.
+Log on in a web browser.
 DoNotPay boasts plenty of great features that you can use to:

 - Get refunds for delayed or canceled flights

 - Skip the phone queue when calling customer service

 - Deal with credit card issues